Seven Strategies for Drama-Free Communication

 KEEP IT BETWEEN US

-It's tempting to lobby support for your position by copying, tagging or forwarding message to others.
+It's tempting to lobby support for your position by copying, tagging, or forwarding messages to others.
 Multiparty electronic messages can escalate out of control.
-At a minimum, it builds momentum for blaming, shaming and marginalizing.
+At a minimum, it builds momentum for blaming, shaming, and marginalizing.
 Even worse, triangulating messages often become more public than intended.

 Even though we feel safe in our echo chambers, triangulation only fans the flames of conflict.